-- 24-hour access to counseling on personal, emotional, workplace, parenting and other issues - Information on everyday challenges such as budgeting for personal finances, locating daycare or elder care, and searching for colleges - Stress management resources provided through multiple channels.
-These resources include monthly webinars about child care and parenting, emotional health and wellness
+- 24-hour access to counseling on personal, emotional, workplace, parenting and other issues. - Information on everyday challenges such as budgeting for personal finances, locating daycare or elder care, and searching for colleges.

 At World Headquarters, onsite daycare is available to assist working parents in balancing professional and parenting priorities.
 The center offers full- and part-time early education and preschool, drop-in care, emergency-care, and a school-age summer camp.